NT

 Trend justification

-It typically inhabits tropical deciduous and semi-deciduous forest (250-1,050 m) (del Hoyo et al. 2003), apparently favouring mata-de-cipó interiors with vine-tangles and patches of terrestrial bromeliads.
-It forages for invertebrates singly or in pairs, sometimes with flocks, generally 3-8 m above the ground (Ridgely and Tudor 1994).
+It inhabits the understorey and mid-storey of tropical deciduous and semi-deciduous forest at 250-1,060 m (del Hoyo et al. 2003, Zimmer and Isler 2020).
+In parts of the range it apparently favouring mata-de-cipó interiors with vine-tangles, a relatively open understorey and patches of terrestrial bromeliads (Zimmer and Isler 2020).
+It appears to show some tolerance of habitat degradation and disturbance and is also found in relatively small patches of forest remnants (CSS Brazil and CEMAVE-ICMBio 2020).
+It forages for invertebrates singly or in pairs, sometimes with flocks, generally up to 12 m above the ground (Ridgely and Tudor 1994, Zimmer and Isler 2020).

-Its habitats are being rapidly cleared for cattle pasture in central-south Bahia, and much of the forest in north-east Minas Gerais and adjacent south Bahia has been cleared for coffee plantations.
+Its habitats are being cleared for cattle pasture in central-south Bahia, and much of the forest in north-east Minas Gerais and adjacent south Bahia has been cleared for coffee plantations.
 At Aracuai, tourmaline miners have disturbed all caatinga vegetation (Neto et al. 2001).
-Natural habitats are reduced to hilltops around Boa Nova (Whitney 1996b), and remaining forest patches are highly disturbed by livestock and subject to local exploitation of trees for firewood and fenceposts (Tobias et al. 1993).
-However, observations at Boa Nova suggest it is able to cope with forest fragmentation, persisting in small areas.
+Natural habitats are reduced to hilltops around Boa Nova (Whitney 1996), and remaining forest patches are highly disturbed by livestock and subject to local exploitation of trees for firewood and fenceposts (Tobias et al. 1993).
+However, the species seems to be able to cope with forest fragmentation, persisting in small areas.

 Conservation Actions Underway